HOME|

 Attractions

 Patan is particularly known for its Nepalese deity art found in many of its temples, palaces, and monuments.
 Patan’s main attraction is its Durbar Square, which has been designated a UNESCO World Heritage site.
 The Patan Durbar Square used to serve as the residence of the Malla rulers of Patan but has now been converted into the Patan Museum.
 The square is located at the heart of the city where most of Patan’s tourist attractions are found.
-Around the square, you’ll find many ancient temples, shrines, and palaces noted for their impressive carvings.
-Most of the palace complex was constructed in a very busy 17th century under the rule of Siddhi Narasingha Malla and Shrinivasa Malla.
+Around the square, you’ll find many ancient temples, shrines, and palaces noted for their impressive carvings.[6]
+Most of the palace complex was constructed in a very hectic 17th century when Siddhi Narasingha Malla and Shrinivasa Malla ruled the town.[7]

 The square also consists of three main chowks or courtyards: the Keshav Narayan Chowk, the Central Mul Cowk, and the Sundaru Chowk.
-These palace courtyards are not connected and seem to have been built with no consideration for the style of their neighbors.
+These three courtyards are not linked to each other and appear to have been built without considering whether they would look harmonious or compatible with one another.
 The Sundaru Chowk courtyard in particular holds in its center the Tusha Hiti, a royal bathing pool considered a masterpiece of stone architecture.
-It was built in 1627 and is lined with carvings of dozens of stone deities.
+It was built in 1627 and is lined with carvings of dozens of stone gods.[8]

 Among the square’s magnificent temples includes the 17th century Krishna Mandir.
 This temple is the most prominent in the palace complex and the first example of Shikhara style architecture in Nepal.
 It has a dizzying 21 spires, all completely made of stone.

 Another point of interest is the Hiranya Varna Mahaa Vihar, which is a Buddhist temple known locally as the Golden temple.
-It is located north of the Durbar Square and one of the most beautiful and vibrant bahals in the valley.
-The entire front of the main shrine is covered with detailed metal work, including panels of the Gautama Buddha.
-The temple is still supported, cared for, and maintained by the community as it has been for the last 500 years.
+It is located north of the Durbar Square and is among the most beautiful of the bahals in the valley.
+The front of the temple’s main shrine is intricately detailed in metal work and features panels depicting the Gautama Buddha.
+The temple is still supported, cared for, and maintained by the community as it has been for the last 500 years.[10]

 Just a few blocks further north, you’ll find a five-story pagoda temple called the Kumbheswar Temple worth visiting as well.
 It is the oldest temple in Patan, built in 1392.
 Inside, you’ll find a large silver lingam and shrines in the compound that date back to Licchavi times (around 600 BC).